-The training programme involves 17 participants: directors of Adult Learning and Education (ALE) centers, AE coordinators of state vocational colleges, Georgian Adult Education Network (GAEN) and staff of DVV International Georgia Country office.
+The training programme involves 17 participants: directors of Adult Learning and Education (ALE) centers, AE coordinators of state vocational colleges, Georgian Adult Education Network (GAEN), and DVV International Georgia Country office staff.
 At the end of the training, certificates of participation in the first module were handed over to participants.